Cametolose/Foraging-Macro/README.md

 ## ⚠️ Disclaimer

 > **Use at your own risk!**
 > Macros are against Hypixel's rules.
-Using this script can lead to a ban or other punishments.
+Using this macro can lead to a ban or other punishments.
 > I am not responsible for any consequences that may result from using this macro.

 ---